patojoke/gettt/Authentication-and-Steam-IDs.md

 ## Steam2

 This is currently what you see in CS:GO when you type ``status`` in console.
 It is of the format "STEAM_x:y:z".
 The y:z element is unique for each account.
-The x value is always 1 in CS:GO, but may be seen as 0 elsewhere.
-It's value doesn't matter.
+The x value is always 1 in CS:GO, but may be seen as 0 elsewhere; its value doesn't matter.
 Additionally, y is always 0 or 1.
 It's value **does** matter for uniqueness!

 ## Steam3